Mo-MR-123/BattleshipGame/README.md

 10. Make own images for hitting and missing a tile instead of using colors to show hits or miss.

+11. Remove event handler from missed or hit tile on opponent grid permanently.
 ---
 **BUGS:**